1955 Connecticut floods: Damage

 In New England, more than 200 dams suffered partial or total failure.
 More than 50 coffins floated away from a cemetery in Seymour.
 The state shipped in 300 temporary housing units from Groton, to help provide shelter for the newly homeless.

 Changes

 The floods prompted the United States Army Corps of Engineers to build $70 million worth of dams and flood walls along several Connecticut rivers.
 In 1960, the Army Corps built the Thomaston Dam.
 The Thomaston Dam on the Naugatuck River is one of the largest flood control measures erected by the Army Corps of Engineers.
-Following the building of the Thomaston Dam; the Corps built the Northfield Brook Dam, in 1965, and the Colebrook Dam, in 1969.
-Also Hop Brook dam in Naugatuck finished in 1968.
+Following the building of the Thomaston Dam, the Corps built the Northfield Brook Dam, in 1965; the Hop Brook dam in Naugatuck, in 1968; and the Colebrook Dam, in 1969.